EichlerLab/tab-to-vcf/README.md

 2. Run tab_to_gcf.py

+    ```shell
     python tab_to_gcf.py variants.tab variants.gcf human_1kg_v37.fasta \
          --convert-iupac
         --info-fields Sample:SAMPLE,Study:STUDY,Validation_Status:VALIDATION
+    ```

     the `--info-fields` specifies which tab-delimited fields int the input variants.tab should be converted to  `KEY=VALUE` pairs in the INFO field of the VCF.
 The `--info-fields` are given as a comma-separated mapping of `input:output`, where `input` refers to the column name in the input file and `output` referes to the `KEY` of the INFO field.

 ### Merge two GCF files (with optional fuzziness parameter)